By Danielle "Diva Q" Bennett

 |1||(5-7 lb) bone-in prime rib roast|

-Combine rosemary, parsley, garlic, canola oil, mustard, salt and pepper in a food processor.
+In a food processor, combine the rosemary, parsley, garlic, canola oil, mustard, salt, and pepper.
 Pulse until the herbs are finely chopped and the ingredients are combined.

 1/4 Cup fresh rosemary leaves